e271828e/Flight.jl/docs/notes/design/framework_spec.md

 of its [anchor](#g-anchor) — the exact `(T, τ)` pair an `Absolute` entry establishes.

-The compilation is a fold down the tree, one rule per scope:
+The compilation is a fold down the tree, one rule per case:

 | the fold meets | the triple it produces |
 |---|---|